hopinc/cli/README.md

 hop deploy
 ```

-This will walk you through the steps needed to create a deployment, unless you already have a `hop.json` within the current directory.
-Then, the directory will be uploaded to our build servers and deployed to Hop!
+This will deploy the project to Hop, or create a new one if you don't have a Hopfile (`hop.yml`) already.